tsujigiri/axiom/README.md

 The third argument, given to the handler contains a proplist of things we know about the request, such as `params`, `headers` and many more.

-For convenience, the return value can be a binary string like in the example.
-There are two ways, though,  to be more specific about the response.
-The first is to use the `response` record.
+For convenience, the return value can be a binary string or iolist.
+To be more specific about the response, use the `response` record.
 For that to work you need to include Axiom's response header file:

 ```erlang
 -include_lib("axiom/include/response.hrl").